 - Dragon Quest:

 - The Slime Stack is a stack of three differently-colored Slimes, and is significantly tougher than the sum of its parts.
-Sometimes, three normal slimes will even jump together to form one in mid-battle.
-On other occasions, three Metal Slimes will replicate the trick, forming a Metal Medley.
+Sometimes, three normal Slimes will even jump together to form one in mid-battle.
+Later in the game, the Hero can encounter the Metal Medley and the Gem Jamboree, Metal Slime versions that give some good EXP for the former, and more Gold for the latter.

 - Dragon Quest X: Slime Stacks, Metal Medleys, and Gem Jamborees reappear, while the Slime Sisters, a rarefied Slime Stack made up of three Pink Slimes, is introduced.